-We are proud to offer our patients different options for whitening their teeth, allowing for even more customization.
+At Dr. Kevin Burgdorf, DDS, we offer our patients different options for whitening their teeth.
 We know that when you can fit your treatment into your schedule and lifestyle, your chances of sticking with it are increased and you are likely to have better results.

 For our patients who would like to see immediate results or who have a special event coming up, we offer Zoom!
-Teeth Whitening at our Bridgeton dentist office, which can give results in as little as an hour.
+Teeth Whitening, which can give results in as little as an hour.

 If you’d like results quickly but prefer to whiten your teeth on your own schedule in the comfort and privacy of your home, we also offer custom whitening trays with Opalescence gel, which you wear at home for twenty to forty minutes each day for around two weeks until the desired shade is achieved.
 You can also use this system to touch up your whitening every month or so afterward.

 If your budget is tight, but you’d still like to see professional results, or if you just don’t want to deal with gels and trays, we offer the TresWhite product, a much-improved version of over-the-counter Crest White Strips.

-Contact our Hazelwood dental office today to discuss teeth whitening with Dr. Burgdorf and find out which one of these options will be right for you.
+Contact our St. Charles, MO dental office today to discuss teeth whitening with Dr. Burgdorf and find out which one of these options will be right for you.

 Actually, the composite resin used for tooth-colored fillings in Bridgeton, MO does have other uses!
 One of the most common other uses for this versatile material is dental bonding.
 Bonding is a cosmetic procedure that is used to fix a number of different flaws such as discoloration, chips, damage to the enamel, gaps, or erosion.